Thraetaona/CIRCUIT/README.md

 ### Instruction Set
 CIRCUIT has 6 instructions that are listed below:
+<sub>(Internal Opcodes are not directly accessible to the user.
+They are executed by CIRCUIT's Virtual Machine after it's JIT compiler)</sub>

 | Internal Opcode | Instruction Mnemonic | Description |
 | :---: | :---: | :--- |